-Mr D Fisher (F2 teacher/Foundation Stage Lead) is responsible for the management and day to day running of foundation stage and Mrs Janette Jackson will act as deputy foundation stage lead during the absence of Mr D Fisher.
+Mr D Fisher (Foundation Stage Lead) is responsible for the management and day to day running of foundation stage.

 We will always ensure that at least one person with a current paediatric first aid certificate is present in the setting when children are present.
 Whenever first aid is administered a record must be kept in the whole school first aid log and a note must be sent home to inform parents of the treatment give.
 In the case of any head injury, whether first aid is required or not, and in the case of serious injury parents must be informed by text message or phone call dependent on the severity.
 For head injuries a first aid log and bump note must be given and a text message notification must be sent to parents/carers.